Fluffernuttersandwich/Better7D2DbyFNS/README.md

 This ModList uses it's own modified instance of MO2, and it is part of the download of this Wabbajack list.

-Do not use a standard MO2 install, it will not work!
+Do not use a standard MO2 install downloaded from other locations, it will not work!

 Again, this Wabbajack list download process will include it's own modified instance for MO2.
+Use this one!

 ______________________________________________________________________________________________________________________